 |ESV||Oh that you were like a brother to me who nursed at my mother’s breasts!
 If I found you outside, I would kiss you, and none would despise me.
 I would lead you and bring you into the house of my mother— she who used to teach me.
 I would give you spiced wine to drink, the juice of my pomegranate.|

 |NIV||If only you were to me like a brother, who was nursed at my mother’s breasts!
 Then, if I found you outside, I would kiss you, and no one would despise me.
 2 I would lead you and bring you to my mother’s house— she who has taught me.
 I would give you spiced wine to drink, the nectar of my pomegranates.|

 |NLT||Oh, I wish you were my brother, who nursed at my mother’s breasts.
 Then I could kiss you no matter who was watching, and no one would criticize me.
 2 I would bring you to my childhood home, and there you would teach me.
 I would give you spiced wine to drink, my sweet pomegranate wine.|

 |NASB||Oh that you were like a brother to me, Who nursed at my mother’s breasts.
 If I found you outdoors, I would kiss you; No one would despise me, either.
 2 I would lead you and bring you Into the house of my mother, who used to instruct me; I would give you spiced wine to drink from the juice of my pomegranates.|

-Also see Is Racism A Sin? to learn more.
+Also, see What Is the Sin of Sloth? to learn more.

 1 John 5:16 makes a distinction between a sin that leads to death and a sin that doesn't.
 This description confuses some readers and troubles others.
 That there is a "sin that leads to death" raises...